 The Financial Stability Forum (FSF) was initiated by members of G-7 in February, 1999 with the mandate to promote international financial stability by improving the functioning of markets and reducing systemic risk through information exchange and international cooperation in supervision and surveillance of financial markets.
 The FSF has drawn together various standard-setting bodies constituted by means of cooperation among central banks, international financial institutions, national authorities and international supervisory and regulatory bodies.
 The FSF has posted The Compendium of Standards, which serves as a common reference for various standards.
 This is basically an initiative of the Financial Stability Forum and is a joint product of the various standards setting bodies represented on the Forum.
-Currently there are 69 standards cited in the Compendium, which are organised under three broad headings and fifteen subject areas, viz., macroeconomic policy and data transparency (covering monetary and financial policy transparency, fiscal policy transparency, data dissemination and data compilation), institutional and market infrastructure (covering insolvency, corporate governance, accounting, auditing, payment and settlement, market integrity and market functioning)

-and financial regulation and supervision (covering banking supervision, securities regulation, insurance supervision and financial conglomerate supervision).
+Currently there are 69 standards cited in the Compendium, which are organised under three broad headings and fifteen subject areas, viz., macroeconomic policy and data transparency (covering monetary and financial policy transparency, fiscal policy transparency, corporate governance, accounting, auditing, payment and settlement, market integrity and market functioning) and financial regulation and supervision (covering banking supervision, securities regulation, insurance supervision and financial conglomerate supervision).